Genoa city guide: Where to stay, eat, drink and shop

 This low-key, low-priced port city is the home of simple, salt-of-the-earth pleasures such as pesto and focaccia, says Kash Bhattacharya.
 Why wouldn’t you dig in?

 The home of pesto and Christopher Columbus, Genoa is often bypassed in favour of Instagram-magnet Cinque Terre or fashionista’s-choice Milan.
-Which is a shame, because to miss this handsome ort is to miss out on one of Italy’s most affordable, low-key, local-vibes cities.
+Which is a shame, because to neglect this handsome port is to miss out on one of Italy’s most affordable, low-key, local-vibes cities.

 What to do